How to get to San Agustín?

 Itineraries

 San Agustín is often skipped during a roundtrip in Colombia, partly due to the long bus trip from Bogotá.
 Are you planning a roundtrip through southern Colombia, then you can easily add this destination to your planning, e.g. with an itinerary from Bogotá to Cali or vice versa, with a stopover in the Tatacoa desert and Popayán.
-Due to its location at 145 of Florencia, you can also combine your trip with a visit to the department of Caquetá, a department between the Andes and the Amazon.
+Due to its location on145 kms of Florencia, you can also combine your trip with a visit to the department of Caquetá, a department between the Andes and the Amazon.

 Everything you want to know about San Agustín and the archaeological park can be found here: tips on what to do, the best tours and activities, the best hotels and hostels, how long to stay, the best time to travel and practical information.